vannyminanda888/MachineLearningMastery/README.md

 - 🤖 **Machine Learning Algorithms**
 - 🧠 **Deep Learning Algorithms**

-Each folder contains real-world case studies, model implementations, and insights I've gathered while exploring these powerful techniques.
+Each folder contains real-world case studies, my model implementations, and insights I've gathered while exploring these powerful techniques.
 Most projects include `.py` scripts and Jupyter Notebooks, and the exploratory data analysis (EDA) for each case can be found in the respective subfolder's `README.md`.

 ## 🎯 Focus